SEARCH

 5. How can you keep birds out of porch rafters?

 I don’t know of a humane solution.
 Most suggestions are temporary at best.
-Without an abundance of trees and shrubs in our gardens, bird’s options are limited.
+Without an abundance of trees and shrubs in our gardens, birds have limited options.
 Other than making the rafters awkward to nest on with some sort of barrier, they are going to choose what’s available and safe.
 If it’s the same species nesting each time, you could also find out if there’s a nesting box for that species that you could provide away from your porch but in the general vicinity.

 4. Do you have creative ideas for an above ground koi pond?